RuanEsterhuyse/RuanEsterhuyse/README.md

-- 🔭 I’m currently working on various front-end projects.
+- 🐥 I’m currently working on various front-end projects.
-- 🌱 I’m currently learning JavaScript.
+- 👨‍🎓 I’m learning JavaScript.
-- 👯 I’m looking to collaborate on **OpenSource Projects**
+- 👯 I’m looking to collaborate on **Open Source Projects**
 - 🤔 I’m looking for help with anything related to web development.
 - 💬 Ask me about anything.
 - 📫 How to reach me: **ruan.esterhuyse@gmail.com**